psi4/psi4/doc/sphinxman/source/dft.rst

 |PSIfour| uses the standard Lebedev-Laikov spherical quadratures in concert with a
 number of radial quadratures and atomic partitioning schemes.
-Pruned grids are not yet available, but will be implemented by RC1 (in final debugging).
-The default grid in PSI4 is a Lebedev-Treutler (75,302) grid with a Treutler partition of the atomic weights.
+Pruned grids are not yet available, but we have plans.
+The default grid in |PSIfour| is a Lebedev-Treutler (75,302) grid with a Treutler partition of the atomic weights.

 Spherical grids are all of the extremely efficient Lebedev-Laikov type.